vv9k/podman-api-rs/README.md

 ## SSL Connection

-To enable HTTPS connection to docker add a `tls` flag to `Cargo.toml`.
+To enable HTTPS connection to podman add a `tls` flag to `Cargo.toml`.

 ## Default features

-By default only `chrono` feature is enabled.
+By default, only `chrono` feature is enabled.
 To disable it use:

 ```toml
 podman-api = { version = "0.2", default-features = false }